beehive-lab/tornado-insight/README.md

 Additionally, developers should indicate a tentative "array size" that can be used by TornadoInsight to  set the size of the input and output arrays of a TornadoVM task.

 ## Limitations
+#### 1. No support for non-JDK method invocations
 TornadoInsight, in its current state, lacks support for dynamic inspection of references.
 This limitation arises due to the nature of the dynamically generated Java code during the dynamic inspection process.
 The Java code is derived from a copy of the Tornado task method, and in this copying process, automatic handling of non-JDK method invocations and global variable replacements is not performed.

-## License
+#### 2.No support for TornadoVM Kernel API
+[Kernel API](Loop Parallel API) is another way to express compute-kernels in TornadoVM.
+TornadoInsight does not support the Kernel API because it currently uses the [Loop parallel API]( @reduce ): `@Parallel` and  `@Reduce` to locate TornadoVM Tasks.